Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 - Add a batch process to change the type of a property for a list of resources.
 - Add xsd:token or a derivative for standard or custom enumerations (language, etc.).
 - Add xsd:anyURI for uris.
+- Normalize Zend form for xsd:time, that requires seconds.
 - Simplify search ([Omeka S issue #1241]).
+- Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds…).

 Warning